Safety on school transport

 - make any personal remark about, or to, a passenger, even if it is complementary

-- call any passenger by a nickname, pet name or endearment such as love, darling etc
+- call any passenger by a nickname, pet name or endearment such as love or darling

-- give or receive passengers’ gifts or send them cards, letters or text messages, e.g. for birthday, Easter, Christmas
+- give or receive passengers’ gifts or send them cards, letters or text messages, for example. for birthday, Easter, Christmas

 - exchange phone numbers, email addresses, social media sites, social or personal details with passengers